Sortformer: A Novel Approach for Permutation-Resolved Speaker Supervision in Speech-to-Text Systems: Proposed Approach: Sortformer

-Second, PIL requires a specialized loss function at the model's output layer, which limits its applicability when training models for multiple tasks simultaneously using the same ground truth.
-For example, if a model is trained for tasks like speech recognition, translation, and speaker diarization concurrently, this constraint becomes problematic.
-In contrast, the sorting-based approach does not impose special requirements on the output layer's loss function.
-Once the speaker tokens in the ground truth labels are sorted, the model can be trained using the standard cross-entropy function on text tokens (see Fig.\ref{fig:main_dataflow}).
-This approach enhances ease of use and adaptability, especially for those unfamiliar with complex model architectures."
+While PIL shows promising results in the aforementioned tasks, PIL-based end-to-end speaker diarization model is more challenging to integrate into ASR systems.~Since PIL requires a specialized loss function at the model's output layer, it limits its applicability when training multi-speaker ASR models for multiple tasks simultaneously using the same ground truth.
+For example, if a model is trained for tasks like speech summarization, speech translation, and multi-speaker ASR concurrently, this constraint mandates a specialized loss calculation mechanism specifically designed for the multi-speaker ASR task.~In contrast, the sorting-based approach does not impose special requirements on the loss function.
+Once the speaker tokens in the ground truth labels are sorted, the model can be trained using the standard cross-entropy function on text tokens (see Fig.~\ref{fig:main_dataflow}).~This approach improves ease of use and adaptability, especially for those unfamiliar with complex model architectures.

-Lastly, PIL-based models have a higher tendency to overfit to the training data, as the permutation of output labels is arbitrarily determined by the initialized weights and training data.
-In speaker diarization tasks, this can lead to unwanted correlations, where a specific speaker's speech becomes consistently associated with a generic speaker label.
-The sorting-based mechanism mitigates this issue by assigning output speaker labels based on arrival time, instead of arbitrarily assigning them.
-Consequently, sort loss-based training reduces the likelihood of forming unwanted correlations between a specific speaker and a generic label index.
-Additionally, in this work, we demonstrate that combining sort loss with PIL can enhance model performance, serving as a form of regularization by applying two distinct criteria.